Graduate

 If you are interested in joining us and want to learn more about what the MFA in Film & Media Arts at the University of Utah may have to offer you, please contact Sarah Sinwell, Director of Graduate Studies.

-The Master of Fine Arts (MFA) may take between two and three years to complete, with 55 credit hours required.
+The Master of Fine Arts (MFA) takes three years to complete..

 Program